The Purpose of Tax Identification Numbers

 Tax identification numbers are used by federal, state, and local tax authorities to identify tax reporting entities such as individuals, businesses, nonprofit organizations, and trusts and to facilitate tax administration.

-An individual's tax identification number is his/her social security number.
+An individual's tax identification number is his social security number.

 Tax Identification Numbers for Businesses